MACROBIOTICS, AND MODIFICATIONS FOR A DEVELOPMENT PROGRAM

 For example, most everyone today has been exposed to ionizing radiation, electromagnetic stress from cell phone towers, and thousands of times the amount of toxic metals and toxic chemicals as in the past.
 Everyone is born this way.
 Most of these toxins are very yin.

-18. Pressure cooking.
-We do not recall whether Michio Kushi suggested pressure cooking vegetables, but we donÕt think so.
+17. Pressure cooking.
+We do not believe that Michio Kushi recommended pressure cooking vegetables.
 It is a more modern cooking method that is more yang and much faster than traditional cooking.
-We recommend it highly.
-Do not pressure cook beef and be careful because it is easy to overcook food in a pressure cooker.
-For details, read Pressure Cooking and Food For Daily Use.

 In summary, development programs are geared to the needs of 21st century people who are so nutritionally depleted it is truly sad and shocking.
 We believe that the older sciences such as macrobiotics and acupuncture need adjusting for this reason.

-However, we are eternally grateful to Michio Kushi for his help in understanding food, its effects on the body, and for many other insights about health, disease and life, in general.
+However, we are eternally grateful to Michio Kushi for his help in understanding food, its effects on the body, and for many other insights about health and life, in general.

 The Teachings Of Michio Kushi, The Order Of The Universe Compiled Edition, Volume I, Tao Books And Publications, Inc., 1972.